Gradient Factor Comparison: 60m Trimix Case-Study

 Disclaimer: Any opinions provided in this article only reflect my own successful approach to decompression using gradient factors.
 Dives requiring staged decompression are substantially more risky than dives that stay well within no-stop limits.
 No strategy can guarantee to protect every diver from DCS injury.
 Consequently, I reserve liability for any decisions you may make.
 Never risk your life on only one source of information.
 If you choose to make riskier dives, obtain the proper training and work up to them slowly to gain experience.

 For this case study, I have used Multideco software running ZHL-16C to plan an open-circuit 18/45 trimix dive to a depth of 60m for 20 minutes.
-The dive utilised a single deco mix of 50%, with a gas switch conducted at the MOD of 21m.
+The dive utilized a single deco mix of 50%, with a gas switch conducted at the MOD of 21m.

 Three gradient factors for comparison